HernanMorel/HernanMorel/README.md

 <div align=""><h3>👋🏼 Hi there, I'm Hernán</h3></div>
 <div align="">

-🔭 I’m interested in Software Development with a focus on E-commerce.
+🔭 I'm interested in software development and I'm also passionate about creating innovative solutions to real-world problems.

-Since May 2022, I have been employed as a Frontend Web and Mobile Developer at [Monchis](http://www.monchis.com.py/) - a delivery and logistics firm that links merchants and consumers through its platform, in Asunción, Paraguay.
-My primary responsibility is to develop features for the in-house ERP and CRM applications, which run on desktop platforms and are mainly used for managing the company‘s accounting, procurement, and logistics operations.
+Since May 2022, I've been employed as a Frontend and Mobile developer at              [Monchis](http://www.monchis.com.py/) - a delivery and logistics firm that links merchants and consumers through its platform, in Asunción, Paraguay.
+My primary responsibility is to develop features for customer-facing mobile app, along with the in-house ERP and CRM applications, which run on desktop platforms and are mainly used for managing the company's accounting, procurement, and logistics operations.

 [![LinkedIn](https://img.shields.io/badge/LinkedIn-0077B5?style=for-the-badge&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/hernan-m/)